twitter/communitynotes/documentation/api/overview.md

 Full documentation is in the [X Developer API guides](https://docs.x.com/x-api/community-notes/introduction), but listing some important FAQs and API tips below:

+**1. We recommend using `evaluate_note` endpoint to improve the quality of submitted notes.**

+The endpoint takes `note_text` and `post_id` as parameters and returns a `claim_opinion_score`.
+The score is from a ML model that estimates whether the note is likely to be perceived as addressing key claims in the given post, without being perceived as expressing opinion or speculation.

+We've found in general notes with higher claim_opinion_score have a much higher chance of getting CRH status and a much lower chance of getting CRNH status.
+(CRH = “Currently Rated Helpful”, CRNH = “Currently Rated Not Helpful”)

+Please see the API spec for this endpoint at [X Developer API guide: Evaluate a Community Notes](https://docs.x.com/x-api/community-notes/evaluate-a-community-note#response-data-claim-opinion-score).

-**1. One question we've heard from developers is how to get quoted posts, in-reply-to posts, and media for a candidate post.
+**2. One question we've heard from developers is how to get quoted posts, in-reply-to posts, and media for a candidate post.
 See the example below.**

 **Example: getting all relevant post, media and suggest source link content when calling `posts_eligible_for_notes`**

-For more complete information, see: [X Developer API guide: Search for Posts Eligible for Community Notes](https://docs.x.com/x-api/community-notes/search-for-posts-eligible-for-community-notes).

 Example request to retrieve the last 10 eligible posts, in test mode, and requesting all the same fields the [Template API Note Writer](https://github.com/twitter/communitynotes/tree/main/template-api-note-writer) uses:
 ```